Ain't No Way to Treat a Lady: Harriet Schock's perspective

 Composer Harriet Schock has suggested that while her intent in writing "Ain't No Way to Treat a Lady" was to reference a specific personal experience, the song has come to be seen as a statement of how women are generally treated by men "because it was a hit by [Helen Reddy], the same artist who spoke so widely for all women in 'I Am Woman'...[and] apparently other women wanted to say [what Schock's song says] to someone.
 I received a number of calls from women telling me it was just the kick they needed to get that divorce."

 Later releases

 "Ain't No Way to Treat a Lady" as performed live at the London Palladium in May 1978 may be heard on the 1978 Helen Reddy concert album release Live in London, the song being one of eleven performed as a medley.

 In 2005, Raven Records Australia reissued the song as a two-fer with "One Way Ticket" included as a bonus track.

 Other versions

 A disco version of "Ain't No Way to Treat a Lady" was recorded by Gonzalez and issued as the followup to their 1979 hit "Haven't Stopped Dancin' Yet" but it was not a success.
-The song has also been recorded by Anita Sarawak and - in Swahili - by Letta Mbulu.
+The song has also been recorded by Anita Sarawak and - in IsiXhosa - by Letta Mbulu.